Remember Who You Are

 You don’t do this intentionally.
 You’re just doing what you were taught to do.
 In fact, the first 20 years of life are mostly dedicated to learning to be what someone else thinks you should be.
 Society uses social structures to teach us important things about surviving in the world, getting along with others, taking care of families, having fun, being successful, and more.
-The problem is that these social structures often also teach people about how to think about themselves.
+They often also teach people about how to think about themselves.
 How to dress, how to act, how to earn money, what kinds of jobs to want, what kinds of spouses to attract, how men behave, how successful women are allowed to be, which races get privileges and which do not, what you are supposed to do with your time and money, how you should feel about the afterlife, and which movies, books, music, and podcasts to consume.
 Every single day is a steady stream of social information telling you who you are and how you should behave.

 There isn’t anything inherently wrong with this.
 It is the way human groups have always functioned.
 You get a basic blueprint for who to be that gets you started.
-It’s just that these societal structures are supposed to be the identity you use to start exploring who you are, not the identity you are supposed to live with forever.
+These social expectations give you an identity that you use to start exploring who you are, not the identity you are supposed to live with forever.
 At some point, you need to take that foundation you’ve been given and step out on your own.
 You have to get to know your true self and dump the pieces of who you thought you should be that don’t fit (and some of them really don’t fit at all).
 No social group can do that for you.
 It is only through self-discovery that the real you can come to light.